 No, if you don’t qualify or receive a recommendation, you will receive a full refund of your money.

 No, due to federal regulation, there is no insurance coverage at this point.
-We accept cash, credit card, check or HSA (Health Savings Account).
+We accept cash or credit card (Master Card, Visa & Discover).

 An initial medical evaluation costs $225.
 All follow-up visits are $175.
 Payment plans and military discounts are also available.
 Call for more details.